Friday, April 26, 2024

 https://www.historylink.org/File/20389

 The north end of the Montlake_Bridge is close to the University_of_Washington_station.
 The 380-foot-long (120 m) station_layout is almost as long as any underground LRT station in Edmonton.
-In contrast, the first 2 lines of the Vancouver Skytrain only has 80 m stations.
+In contrast, the first 2 lines of the Vancouver Skytrain only have only 80 m stations.
 The 3rd line is a joke that is the Canada Line.
 It was only designed to have 50 m stations.
 The Montreal Metro & TTC Subway were designed to have 152 m.
 Unlike Seattle & Edmonton & especially Montreal & Toronto, building for longer trains isn't a problem.
 That's because they don't have anything like a backward BC mentality or a water it down, because its Vancouver, approach to things.
 Being from Vancouver, it's always amazing to see what other cities are able to do, simply because they don't take a backwater BC approach to things.

 https://en.wikipedia.org/wiki/Fremont_Bridge_(Seattle)